Neofect/Communicator/README.md

 ##### Message classes
-Message classes representing the messages in protocol specification.
-We have two messages in protocol so create two message classes, `OperateWheelsMessage` and `ReportProximitySensorMessage` by subclassing `CommunicationMessageImpl`.
+Message classes represents messages in protocol specification.
+We have two messages in the protocol so create two message classes, `OperateWheelsMessage` and `ReportProximitySensorMessage` by subclassing `CommunicationMessageImpl`.

 ###### OperateWheelsMessage
 This is outgoing message so it needs to override `encodePayload()` method.